 In the last few years, the Marketing Mix has evolved to include three more elements:

 Nowadays, restaurant marketing strategies blend traditional, digital, and creative techniques.
-A multifaceted approach can make a distinct difference in the current culinary context, as it allows experiments in and out of the kitchen and a guaranteed, long-lasting success.
+A multifaceted approach can make a distinct difference in the current culinary context, as it allows experiments in and out of the kitchen and guarantees a long-lasting success.

 Despite the rise of digital marketing, traditional restaurant marketing techniques remain highly relevant in the industry.
 As an emerging new business, good public relations, word-of-mouth publicity, and personal recommendations from satisfied customers are invaluable.